fluffy/ietf/rtcweb-sdp/rid/draft-mmusic-rtp-format-identifier.md

 ---
-title: "Framework for configuring and enumerating RTP Streams in a codec agnostic way"
+title: "Framework for configuring and identifying RTP Streams in a codec agnostic way"
 abbrev: i3c
 docname:  draft-mmusic-rtp-config-00
 date: 2015-09-24